|Duration||1 year part-time|

-Assessment will be continuous over the course: three modules will be assessed with small in-class assignments during the module and larger projects following conclusion of each module.
-The Mentoring and Coaching module will be assessed on the basis of a professional practice portfolio developed over the course of the programme
+Assessment will be continuous over the course: three modules will be assessed with small in-class assignments during the module and larger projects following the conclusion of each module.
+The Mentoring and Coaching module will be assessed on the basis of a professional practice portfolio and final dissertation developed over the course of the programme.

 Why Choose This Course

-Course delivery over weekends means students do not need to commit to weekly attendance at College but attendace on the selected Saturdays is imperative.
+Course delivery over weekends means students do not need to commit to weekly attendance at College but attendance on the selected Saturdays is imperative.

 Skills and Careers Information

 The course is focused on leadership development and is aimed at those with some experience of leadership in an educational setting.
-This course will develop practices in individuals to contribute to career-long personal professional learning and development of others.
+This course will develop practices in individuals to contribute to career-long personal professional learning and the development of others.
 It will focus on the followership/mentorship aspects of leadership.

 Candidates must have:

 A primary honours degree (NFQ, Level 8) and three years or more relevant professional experience in education or cognate field.
 Relevant professional experience, equivalent to five full years, may be considered as an honours equivalent.

 It is desirable that candidates also have the following: